Connect with us

 Entertainment

-The NYT Connections puzzle today is not too difficult to solve if you’re proud to be an American.
+The NYT Connections puzzle today is not too difficult if you love old-school detectives.

 Connections is the one of the most popular New York Times word games that’s captured the public’s attention.
 The game is all about finding the “common threads between words.”
 And just like Wordle, Connections resets after midnight and each new set of words gets trickier and trickier—so we’ve served up some hints and tips to get you over the hurdle.